Skip to main content

 Israel is on trial for genocide at the International Court of Justice.
 The government says nothing, and deems references to genocide unhelpful.
 Would ministers feel the same if they were on the receiving end of Israel’s atrocities?

-The Labour government has also been largely silent on the ICJ’s advisory opinion that the occupation is illegal, that Israeli practices amount to systematic discrimination, that Israel must pay reparations to Palestinians, that a system of apartheid probably exists in occupied Palestinian territory, and that international complicity with Israel’s acts of unlawfulness must end.
+The Labour government has also been largely silent on the ICJ’s advisory opinion that the occupation is illegal, that Israeli practices amount to apartheid and systematic discrimination, that Israel must pay reparations to Palestinians, that a system of apartheid probably exists in occupied Palestinian territory, and that international complicity with Israel’s acts of unlawfulness must end.
 This was back in July.

 It claims to agree with the ICJ’s core findings without specifying which ones.
 The government has not stated the occupation is unlawful.
 It has not called for illegal settlements to be dismantled.
 It should be taking action to ban trade with settlements and its failure to do so has to be seen as amounting to complicity.